zushicat/cologne-trees-data/dataschema.md

 ```

 **utm_x/utm_y**
-Geoinfo taken from the datasets.
+Geolocation taken from the datasets.

 **lat/lng**
 Latitude and longitude values, derived from utm x and y.